Venkyvenku/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of my favorite things
+- ❤
+- 🐼
+- 😻

+in order, this are my favorite things
+1. chocalets
+2. ice cream